Amsterdam is the capital city of Netherlands and one of the most popular tourist destinations in Europe.

 - it is not the capital of the North Holland Province (Harleem is the capital of the province where Amsterdam is located)

 - it is one of the most vibrant and animated cities of the Netherlands

 - it is home to an important network of canals

 - it is home to a very important number of bikes

-The city is about 2 meters below sea level and part of the city is crossed by the Amstel river and a very complex network of canals that cross the city from north to west and from south to east.
+The city is about 2 meters below sea level and part of the city is crossed by the Amstel river and a complex network of canals that cross the city from north to west and south to east.

 Actually, the city has more than 100 kilometers (60 miles) of canals and most of these canals can be navigable by boats.